SiGiL-Cpp/CppCraft/pages/05-processing.md

 "L2", and a couple meters further away, a full cabinet of them, hundreds, with the label "L3".

-These containers are magical devices, you can't really control them.
-But every time your apprentice passes by them, they magically copy whatever is in your apprentice's hands into one of the container.
+These containers are magical devices.
+You can pick stuff from them, but not place things into them.
+Instead, every time your apprentice passes by them, they magically copy whatever is in your apprentice's hands into one of the container.
 It is most convenient for staging the ingredients the apprentice will use the most.
 - Only a few can be put in the L1-labeled containers, but they can be grabbed without moving from the desk.
 - There are more of the L2-labeled containers, but the apprentice has to step